 Hear from our students

 What’s it like to study on an online summer pre-sessional course?
-Three Master's students reflect on their experiences on last year’s pre-sessional course and on living in London.
+Three students reflect on their experiences on their online pre-sessional course.

 Liya Zhao – MSc Environmental Technology